AntOliRsn/P2P_Shiny_App/README.md

 > *Antoine Rosin, Tiago Tousa and Pierre Pinson for [DTU Elekro](http://www.elektro.dtu.dk/english)*

 The aim of the App is to raise the awareness of people about P2P electricity market.
-The user can visualize the exchange of energy between agents for various setups, and see the impact of individual preferences such as consuming green or local.
+The user can visualize the exchange of energy between agents for various setups, and see the impact of individual preferences that reflect the willing to consume green or local.

 # Organization
 The code is organized in four main folders:
 - ui/ : containing all the ui*.R files that define the layout.
 - server/ : containing the server*.R files that deal with the reactive variables.
-- helper/ : containing the helper*.R files storing various function needed to define the Leaflet map, solve the optmiization problems, analyze the results, ...
+- helper/ : containing the helper*.R files storing various functions needed to define the Leaflet map, solve the optmiization problem, analyze the results, ...
 - starter/ : containing the starter_setup*.R files that defined the different setups used.

 The app.R file gathered all the elements to lunch the app.